opensearch-project/documentation-website/_install-and-configure/install-opensearch/docker.md

 {: .tip}

 ## Configure important host settings
-Before installing OpenSearch using Docker, configure the following settings relevant for your environment.
-These are the most important settings that can impact the performance of your services, but for additional information, see [important system settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings){:target='\_blank'}.
+Before installing OpenSearch using Docker, configure the following settings.
+These are the most important settings that can affect the performance of your services, but for additional information, see [important system settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings){:target='\_blank'}.

 ### Linux settings
-For Linux environments, do the following:
+For a Linux environment, run the following commands:

 1. Disable memory paging and swapping performance on the host to improve performance.
    ```bash